 Your Reputation = Your Money

 Your reputation directly impacts your earning ability when you run a freelance business.
 Bidding platforms like Upwork and People Per Hour, encourage customers to leave feedback and performance ratings after contractors complete jobs for them.
-Earn just a few lukewarm reviews that peg you as mediocre or incompetent and your opportunities to win jobs on these platforms dry up.
+Earn just a few lukewarm reviews that peg you as mediocre or incompetent and your opportunities to win jobs on these platforms will dry up.